ibex-team/ibex-lib/newdoc/modeling.rst

 -  write all these basic mathematic data in a text file, following the (very intuitive) Minibex syntax.
 All these data are loaded simultaneously and stored in a single `System` object.
+-  insert a ``char*`` directly in the code instead of using a file.
+   The syntax is exactly the same (see examples in the tutorial).

-In both cases, you will access and use the data in the same way.
+In all cases, you will access and use the data in the same way.
 For instance, you will calculate the interval derivative of a function by the same code, would it be created in your C++ program or loaded from a Minibex file.